wyqbupt/ODL-skeleton/README.md

 This is an application named "ODL-skeleton".

-This section modifies ODL-skeleton-api this file will be undated
+This section modifies ODL-skeleton-impl this file will be undated ODL-skeleton-impl/src/main/java/org/opendaylight/odl/skeleton/ODLSkeletonImpl.java
-ODL-skeleton-api/pom.xml
-ODL-skeleton-api/src/main/yang/skeleton.yang
-features/src/main/resources/features.xml